NYC Worst Landlord List: A list of repeat offenders

 HPD also utilizes alternative enforcement programs that involve additional oversight by inspectors and financial penalties when landlords don't correct violations.

 In the most egregious cases, landlords can lose control of their buildings to court-appointed administrators, but that's rare.
-It also often takes groups of tenants banding together to fight for change to achieve such an outcome.

-7 On Your Side requested a list of buildings that received a court-appointed administrator, known as a 7-A Administrator, from 2009-2017.
+7 On Your Side requested a list of buildings that received a court-appointed administrator, known as a 7-A Administrator, in HPD initiated cases from 2009-2017.
 Out of the tens of thousands of cases initiated in housing court, less than three dozen resulted in a court-appointed administrator.

+An HPD spokesperson said many cases initiated by HPD are settled prior to a judge appointing a 7-A Administrator.
+In other instances, HPD can support tenant-initiated 7-A proceedings but that requires support from at least one-third of tenants in the building.

 "I don't think the city is doing enough," Evans said.